Multilevel Digital Contact Tracing: Discussion

-In this article, we design a dynamic graph streaming algorithm with sophisticated data structures for a digital contact tracing system to mitigate the spreading of a contagious outbreak under the control of the Public Health Authority of a country.
-After receiving the data stream from the mobile devices, the algorithm uses a sliding window model to convert continuous proximity-based device data into the discrete close contact slots and convert it into a fixed-length bit pattern and stored in the contact vector.
-Finally, in the server, all close contact vectors use to form an efficient dynamic contact graph sketch.
-Once the server maintains the close contact graph sketch, our algorithm prepares the direct and indirect (multilevel) contact list of the infected persons and stores it in disjoint sets.
-We use the index file structure to store the large contact graph in an array.
-Here, we use two sliding windows to process the stream data of mobile devices and detection of close contacts and another sliding window used to maintain the close contact vector over $D$ days period.
-The first one is implemented as a FIFO queue, and the second one is implemented as a FIFO circular queue.
-Our framework is relevant to general contact-transmitted diseases like COVID-19 and can trace digital contact for other relevant infectious diseases by changing the parameters of our algorithm (incubation period and proximity duration of contacts).
-Heart of our algorithm is the contact trace operator, which uses numerical computation over the binary number stored inside the contact vector to decide the multilevel contact trace list.
-Our analysis unveils that for COVID-19 outbreak close contact parameters, the storage space requires maintaining the contact graph of $10^{7}$ individuals having $14$ days close contact data in PHA server takes $55$ Gigabytes of memory and prepares the contact list for $\mathcal{I}$ takes $\mathcal{O}(|\mathcal{I}|)$.
+We develop a framework for a multilevel digital contact tracing system.
+Our work provides an algorithm for the multilevel digital contact tracing process, the data structure, and how we can implement it.
+Our algorithm receives discrete proximity-contact data, converts it into a fixed-length bit pattern, and stores it inside a circular contact queue (CCQ).
+Further, all CCQs form an efficient dynamic contact graph.
+Once we maintain the close contact graph, our algorithm prepares the direct and indirect (multilevel) contact list of the infected persons and creates the infection pathways trees.
+We generate synthetic data sets to test the contact tracing process and use some real-world contact data sets for validation.
+We provide analysis that ensures that the method will detect the contact trace list for a given infected individual.
+The binary representation of close contact is an integral part of our algorithm.
+The heart of our algorithm is the contact trace operator, which uses numerical computation over the binary number stored inside the circular contact queue to decide the multilevel contact trace list.
+Our analysis unveils that for COVID-19 outbreak close contact parameters, the storage space required to maintain the contact graph takes $\mathcal{O}(N\log N)$ bits, and extracting the contact trace list takes $\mathcal{O}(|\mathcal{I}|)$ time.